 Were you expecting your website to convert well in 2018, but didn’t get the results you hoped for?
 If you had the traffic, but your visitors didn’t convert into customers, you should consider increasing your conversion rate by improving your user interface in 2019.

 Your user interface (UI) provides the framework or roadmap for your user experience (UX).
 In general, you want users to find it easy, efficient, and user-friendly to use your website — and of course, to have an experience that leads them to take the action you want them to take.
 (Examples: make a purchase, provide their email address, etc.).
-This means your user interface should require the user to provide minimal input to achieve your desired output, and it should also minimize undesired interactions with the user.
+This means the best UI design requires the user to provide minimal input to achieve the desired output, and it should also minimize undesired interactions with the user.

 With that said, here are 9 ideas to consider when looking to improve your UI (and conversion rate) in 2019: